 OUR AIM & WHAT WE DO

 APRIL is a charity seeking to create awareness that many every day medicines and anaesthetics can induce psychiatric adverse reactions (ADRs) or withdrawal effects including depression, anxiety, insomnia, agitation, self harm, suicidal thoughts and actions, or violence towards others.
+The content and comments on the web site is largely compiled by founder of APRIL, Millie Kieve with occasional input from volunteer researchers.

 URGENT NOTICES - and for latest news you can read our blog: